Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Related Work

 \subsection{Applying LLMs to Software Engineering Tasks}

 Large language models (LLMs) refer to a class of artificial intelligence models that use an enormous amount of parameters and are designed to process and generate human-like text based on large-scale language datasets~\cite{zhao2023survey}.
 As a result, LLMs have been used for many mainstream software engineering tasks.
-For automated program repair tasks, Xia et al.~\cite{xia2022less} utilized LLMs to directly generate correct code given the prefix and suffix context.
+For the task of automated program repair, Xia et al.~\cite{xia2022less} utilized LLMs to directly generate correct code given the prefix and suffix context.
 Then they~\cite{xia2023automated} conducted extensive empirical evaluations by considering nine different LLMs on five popular program repair datasets.
 Recently, they~\cite{xia2023keep} further leveraged test failure information and earlier patch attempts in a conversational manner, which can prompt LLMs to generate more correct patches.
 For automated code generation tasks, Dong et al.~\cite{dong2023self} proposed a self-collaboration approach for code generation by ChatGPT.
 Liu et al.~\cite{liu2023improving} guided ChatGPT to generate better code with prompt engineering for two code generation tasks (i.e., text-to-code generation and code-to-code generation).
 Liu et al.~\cite{liu2023your} proposed a code generation benchmarking framework, which can rigorously evaluate the functional correctness of the codes generated by ChatGPT.
+For the task of source code summarization, Zhu et al.~\cite{zhu2023deep} performed empirical studies between deep learning methods (including LLMs) and information retrieval methods.
+Sun et al.~\cite{sun2023automatic} performed source code summarization via ChatGPT and discussed the advantages and disadvantages of ChatGPT in this task.
 In our study, we aim to apply LLMs to a new software engineering task and propose a novel approach {\tool}, which can effectively utilize the related domain knowledge in LLMs for smart contract comment generation via in-context learning.